Yifei-Zhuang/zjusre_2022_fiSSure/CONTRIBUTING.md

 1. Please create the request to **master** branch.

+2. If it is a big bug fix or new feature, add a new issue to this repo.
+If it is a tiny change, you can just pull request without a issue.

-2. If the PR has a corresponding issue, name it with [ISSUE #{num}] **.
+3. If the PR has a corresponding issue, name it with [ISSUE #{issue_id}] **.

-3. If your PR contains large changes, e.g. component refactor or new components, please write detailed documents about its design and usage.
+4. If your PR contains large changes, e.g. component refactor or new components, please write detailed documents about its design and usage.

-4. Note that a single PR should not be too large.
+5. Note that a single PR should not be too large.
 If heavy changes are required, it's better to separate the changes to a few individual PRs.

-5.  **Before merging a PR, squash any fix review feedback, typo, merged and rebased sorts of commits.
+6.  **Before merging a PR, squash any fix review feedback, typo, merged and rebased sorts of commits.
 The final commit message should be clear and concise.**

 If your PR contains large changes, e.g. component refactor or new components, please write detailed documents about its design and usage.